publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch153/m__us_usc_t10_s2583.md

     (c)  __Authorized Recipients__  __.—__

+        (1)

+         A military animal shall be made available for adoption under this section, in order of recommended priority—

-    Military animals may be adopted under this section by law enforcement agencies, former handlers of these animals, and other persons capable of humanely caring for these animals.
-If the Secretary of the military department concerned determines that an adoption is justified under subsection (a)(2) under circumstances under which the handler of a military working dog is wounded in action, the dog may be made available for adoption only by the handler.
+            (A) by former handlers of the animal;

+            (B) by other persons capable of humanely caring for the animal; and

+            (C) by law enforcement agencies.

+        (2) If the Secretary of the military department concerned determines that an adoption is justified under subsection (a)(2) under circumstances under which the handler of a military working dog is wounded in action, the dog shall be made available for adoption only by the handler.
 If the Secretary of the military department concerned determines that such an adoption is justified under circumstances under which the handler of a military working dog is killed in action or dies of wounds received in action, the military working dog shall be made available for adoption only by a parent, child, spouse, or sibling of the deceased handler.

     (d)  __Consideration__  __.—__